Absence Without Leave, Unauthorized Absence, and Desertion

 what the best course of action is for your circumstances.
 As a federal

-warrant will be out for your arrest once you are AWOL more than 30 days,
+warrant is issued for your arrest once you are AWOL more than 30 days,

-remain in the brig until you have a military court date, which could take
+remain until you have a military court date, which could take some time.

-some time.
-Military prosecutors will aggressively pursue penalties for
+Military prosecutors will aggressively pursue penalties for deserters,

-deserters, as they pose dangers to the safety of other service personnel
+as they pose dangers to the safety of other service personnel and the

 As a military serviceman, you may be anywhere in the world when you go

 AWOL.
-Rest assured our worldwide military defense firm is available for
+Rest assured that our worldwide military defense firm is available

-has the resources to handle your return to the military in such a manner
+has the resources to handle your return to the military in a way that

 consultation to discuss your options following an AWOL or UA.